 What's different here, though, is that the program doesn't re-encode your movie, so no matter how much trimming you do, no video quality will be lost.
 And if you have a lengthy clip which requires a lot of work then that could be very useful indeed.

-Editshare's baby is constantly updated and version 12.0 offers users the chance to edit videos with resolutions of up to 4K, has a modern looking UI, better export controls and content management, and the best part of all is that it remains completely free-of-charge.
+Editshare's baby is constantly updated and the latest version offers users the chance to edit videos with resolutions of up to 720p, has a modern looking UI, better export controls and content management, and the best part of all is that it remains completely free-of-charge.

 There is a price to pay for all this functionality, though: an extremely steep learning curve.
 This is not a tool for beginners, and you should expect to spend plenty of time reading the documentation before you can do anything useful at all.